 Quick reminder, an event is an action a visitor did on your website.
 From a page view to a subscription, almost everything can be considered an event.

-Back to our Pixel setup, depending on your choice of CMS, most of your required events that you need to track should be set up properly.
+Back to our Pixel setup, depending on your choice of CMS, most of the required events that you need to track should be set up properly.

 This means that now you can see what people do on your website after seeing specific ad campaigns or you can even have campaigns only focus on converting to specific events!